 We haven’t picked one overall memory foam mattress winner – because we can’t!
 There’s not one mattress that will suit every sleeper.
 Different sizes, shapes and sleeping preferences means mattresses are as individual as you are.
-Add in a market of literally thousands of mattress options and it can be hard to choose the right one for you.
+Add in a market of literally thousands of mattress options and it can be hard to choose the best mattress for you.

 Instead, we’ve focused on helping you understand what a memory foam mattress is to help you decide if it could be right for you.
-By arming you with impartial information and showcasing the top mattresses you can buy online, we’re narrowing your choices and making your next mattress choice simple and stress-free.
+By arming you with impartial information and showcasing the top memory foam mattresses you can buy online, we’re narrowing your choices and making your next mattress choice simple and stress-free.

 Memory foam mattresses have not-so-humble beginnings – memory foam is from the minds of NASA.
 It was developed to absorb shock and offer improved protection and comfort in NASA’s airplane seats.
 It remained NASA’s property until the 1980s and wasn’t used in mattresses until the early 1990s.

-A typical memory foam mattress consists of an outer (normally removeable and washable) and inner cover and layers of memory foam.
+A typical memory foam mattress consists of an outer (normally removable and washable) and inner cover and layers of memory foam.
 The foam used will have different purposes to meet different needs.
 These layers can include plush foam, ventilated cool foam, soft pressure relief foam and high-density foam.

 As you’d expect, memory foam mattresses contour to your body, providing relief from pressure points and easing back pain.
 Memory foam is anti-dust mite and anti-microbial for a healthier sleep environment, especially useful if you suffer from allergies.
 It reduces motion transfer, helping to minimise partner disturbance, and it’s also very durable.

 A luxurious memory foam mattresses can provide extra warmth, which isn’t ideal for hot Aussie nights but there are options to help combat heat retention.
 AirCool memory foam and gel memory foam both aim to retain less heat.
 AirCool through an open-celled structure that allows better airflow, and gel memory foam through a gel infusion.

 When choosing a mattress, it’s good to be armed with plenty of helpful information.
 Here are 7 questions to ask before buying a memory foam mattress.